Modern Scandinavian vacation cottages | Thomas Sandell

 The interiors likewise combine modern floor plans with traditional cottage finishes.
 The walls and ceilings are white painted pine while the floors are oak, giving the homes an inviting casual and comfortable atmosphere.
 Both plans are on a single level with the bedrooms, bathroom and entrance foyer in a separate wing from the open-plan living area.
 Although these cottages were designed as vacation homes, the layouts would also work well for full-time living by a small family.

-Photos courtesy of Behrer & Partners.
+Photographs courtesy of Behrer & Partners.

 Text copyright 2012 SmallHouseBliss.
 All Rights Reserved.